11 Tips to Improve Battery Life on M1 MacBook Pro & Air

 enable-low-power-mode-on-macbook-with-monterey

-Also Check out more settings and Boost MacBook Battery Life from Battery Cycle Count.
+Additionally, explore more settings and Boost Your MacBook’s battery life with Battery Cycle Count.

 2. Use M1-optimized apps

 The MacBook and Mac Mini are divided into two parts, Intel-based and Apple Silicon M1 Chip processor.
-Apple defines the app as Universal if the application is running on both types of processors.
+Apple defines an app as Universal if it runs on both types of processors.
 Using the native M1 compatible apps on MacBook M1 is highly recommended to reduce the processing power, and of course, it will save much more battery.

 When you use the Universal app on MacBook Pro, MacBook Air M1, then the Intel-based code of the app is converted by the Rosetta 2 emulation software to give the best performance on the M1 processor.